 This bass was beat to shit when I bought it in the mid 90’s.
 It was the Trans Am bass for many years.
 Slays most P-basses.
 Very worn in.
 A little fight in the action.
 Great sustain and very deep low end tone.

 90's Mexican Strat.
-I stripped the polyurethane finish and undercoat seal down to the bare wood and refinished with nitro-cellulose.
-Other upgrades include Callaham bridge, Lindy Fralin and Seymour Duncan pickups, and a Roland GR-3 pickup which interfaces with the Roland GR-20 Guitar Synth brain.
+Refinished with nitro-cellulose.
+Other upgrades include Callaham bridge, Lindy Fralin pickups, and a Roland GR-3 pickup which interfaces with the Roland GR-20 Guitar Synth brain.

 12-string Stratocaster made in Japan in the 80's.
 Very brilliant tone.
 Wide neck and low action makes this easier to play than most other 12-strings.

 Made in Japan.
 Lindy Fralin pickups.
 Records and plays very well.

 Made in Bavaria in the 70's.
 Solid spruce top.
 Sweet sound and very playable.
 Available upon request.

 $80 Craigslist special.
 I bought this guitar for the neck and liked it so much, I just kept it as-is.
 Kay body and no-name maple strat-style neck with laminated maple fingerboard.
 Jumbo frets and mystery pickups.
 I suspect this guitar came from Subway guitars in Berkeley.

 From 1967.
 Works for both kinds of music - Country and Western.
 Gibson reissued this model more recently as the Sheryl Crow signature model.
 Available upon request.